javidominguez/commandHelper/README.md

 * Control+enter executes the script as triple pressed gesture.
 * Any letter A-Z to jump to the category with that initial letter.
 * F1 announces the gesture corresponding to the selected command.
-* Any other key   leaves the command layer and restores normal keyboard operation.
+* Escape   leaves the command layer and restores normal keyboard operation.

+[^1] Additionally, a key combination can be customized in NVDA preferences> gestures.